johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/IdentifyingComponentsGuide.md

 # Guide in Identifying Components & Variations

-A site builder can look through an existing site that is being rebuilt or the site design assets and choose how to build it out as as components.
-A good guide would be try keep components as smaller componets that can be reused or composed together to create more complex componets
+A site builder can look through an existing site that is being rebuilt or the site design assets and choose how to build it out as components.
+A good guide would be try keep components as small as possible and that can be reused or composed together to create more complex components.

 ## Identifying Components